gaurishmehra/Gaurika_linux/README.md

 - **User Preferences:** Customize Gaurika by setting your preferred name, Linux username, distribution, trust mode, and interaction style (text or voice).
 - **Command History:** Keep track of the commands you've executed and their outputs.
 - **Color-Coded Output:** Enjoy a more visually appealing and easier-to-understand output.
-- **Voice Interaction:** Communicate with Gaurika using your voice thanks to seamless integration with speech-to-text and text-to-speech engines.
+- **Voice Interaction:** Communicate with Gaurika using your voice thanks to seamless integration with speech-to-text (powered by Groq) and text-to-speech engines.

 ## Trust Modes